midlantica/LovelyBunchOfCoconuts/content/memes/cartoons/what-have-the-left-ever-done-for-us.md

 ![what-have-the-left-ever-done-for-us](/memes/cartoons/what-have-the-left-ever-done-for-us.png)

-What Have The Left Ever Done For Us
+What have the left ever done?
+For Us.